Thomas & Friends series 5: Filming

-The filming for this season lasted from September 1, 1997 to April 30, 1998.
+The filming for this season lasted from September 1, 1997, to April 30, 1998.

 Broadcast

 Previously Thomas had only appeared in the US as a segment on the TV show Shining Time Station, but Series 5 aired in the US as part of the half-hour Storytime with Thomas program.
-Each episode would include a new Series 5 episode, an episode of Britt Allcroft's Magic Adventures of Mumfie, and a Series 4 episode narrated by George Carlin, with music videos and footage of Day out with Thomas in between.
+Each episode would include a new Series 5 episode, an episode of Britt Allcroft's Magic Adventures of Mumfie, and an episode from the previous four seasons narrated by George Carlin, with music videos and footage of Day Out with Thomas in between.